Sofia-fatibene/Pseudocode/README.md

 * When a level is lost and all 3 stars are lost, the game restart and returns to home screen

 ## How to play the game
 Players try to guess the hidden word/phrase by guessing one letter at a time by typing the character on the keyboard.
-Player click hint button for a hint to appear in console.
-Player may also quite game by clicking on quit button.
+Players click hint button, for a hint to appear in console.
+Play click try again, to try the phrase again.
+Players quite game, by clicking on quit button.

 ## Features
-[x] Basic phrase guessing, revealing correct guesses [x] Game over state
+- [x]  Basic phrase guessing, revealing correct guesses
+- [x]  Game over state
-[x] Levels scheme
+- [x]  Levels scheme
-[x] Star (lives) scheme
+- [x]  Star (lives) scheme
-[ ] Sound effects
+- [ ]  Sound effects
-[x] Regular mode
+- [x]   Regular mode
-[x] Grade One mode
+- [x]  Grade One mode
-[ ] image hint
+- [ ]  image hint

  Milestones: